syncfusion-content/maui-docs/MAUI/ComboBox/UI-Customization.md

 The [`SfComboBox`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfComboBox.html) provides support to customize the text alignment by using the `HorizontalTextAlignment` and `VerticalTextAlignment` properties.

-N> `HorizontalTextAlignment` dynamic changes is not working in Android platforms.
+N> Dynamic changes to the `HorizontalTextAlignment` property may not be functioning as expected on Android platform.

 {% tabs %}
 {% highlight xaml %}